AT THE PRIMITIVE CAMPGROUND IN THE GORGE

 inside the camera lens.
 It moves like an alien full of legs.

-Its wings are miniscule, with teetery, branching veins.
+Its wings are minuscule, with teetery, branching veins.

 It tells me how it lives, which is always a lie, since it lives